 The internet is an evolving space that changes every single day – and your brand is not immune to change.
 You need a way to keep up with the overload of information your followers are constantly being served.
 One way to do this is by adding your opinion to a trending conversation.
 This puts your brand in the midst of all the action, firmly positioning you as being “in the know,” providing actionable insights, rather than being a sideline observer.
 This shows you’re running at the same pace as the trends that come and go, establishing you as a relevant brand that is a valuable resource.

-Social users nowadays are all too aware of the fake news accounts that troll online forums.
+Social users nowadays are all too aware of the fake news accounts that troll online forums, and lower community engagement.
 Information, knowledge and advice add legitimacy to your brand, and your opinion becomes more valuable the more conversations you contribute to.
 A way to be recognized as an expert within your field is to act as though you already are; take the consultative approach.
-Why is this step so important for your social strategy?
+Why is this community building step so important for your social strategy?
 Scrollers stay loyal to brands they trust and adding credibility to your brand creates a space where people will feel confident to refer back to.

-Automated responses are less likely to create an impression with your audience, just like they wouldn’t resonate very effectively with you.
-Emotive language is key in coming across as human, real and genuine.
+Automated responses from company managers are less likely to create an impression with your audience, just like they wouldn’t resonate very effectively with you.
+Emotive language is key in creating community engagement, and coming across as human, real and genuine.
 Ask questions, pay attention to the behavior of your audience and involve yourself in their interests.
 What do they engage with online and who do they follow?
 Humanizing your brand includes being open and connecting with your audience through authentic conversation.
 Personal, real relationships hold longevity online, so make sure to speak like a human, not a corporate robot, and the right people will start to notice.
 Authenticity is what converts a one-time buyer to a brand loyal customer.

 4. Thought Leadership